-Stockholders of the Company on March 14, 2015, the record date for the Annual Meeting, are entitled to receive notice of and to vote at the Annual Meeting or any adjournments or postponements of the Annual Meeting.
-Because the record date is a Saturday, the effective record date is the close of business on the immediately preceding business day.
-On the record date, Arch had 212,693,085 shares of common stock outstanding.
+Stockholders of the Company at the close of business on February 27, 2015, the record date for the Annual Meeting, are entitled to receive notice of and to vote at the Annual Meeting or any adjournments or postponements of the Annual Meeting.
+On the record date, Arch had [] shares of common stock outstanding.